-The difficulty, however, is that the committee is up against a simple alternative hypothesis which is closely aligned with public views, and is not wildly inconsistent with the available evidence.
-On that view, the country went through a period in the late 50’s and 60’s where it had very low crime rates and very low levels of incarceration (relative to the size of the population, but potentially large in terms of the number of offenses and offenders).
+The difficulty, however, is that the Committee is up against a simple alternative hypothesis which is closely aligned with public views, and is not wildly inconsistent with the available evidence.
+(Reviewer I, p.2)On that view, the country went through a period in the late 50’s and 60’s where it had very low crime rates and very low levels of incarceration (relative to the size of the population, but potentially large in terms of the number of offenses and offenders).
 In that situation, crime increased from the sixties through the seventies (helped along by both heroin and cocaine epidemics that generated violent crimes through both trafficking and robberies and thefts linked to use.)
 The country responded to that belatedly with get tough policies, and crime began to fall, and continued to fall.
 The prison population continued to rise (as both a share of the population, and as a proportion of all offenses and offenders) because of the hangover effect of the surge in crime, in serious crime, in the length of penalties for serious crimes, and the increased use of three strike laws.
+(Reviewer I p.2 raises the possibility of a lagged effect of imprisonment rates.
+Reviewer A p.2 provides some indirect evidence for this view noting that the number of prisoners over 55 increased by 550% from 1990-2012.)
 On this view, the increase in incarceration did reduce crime.

-The three reviewers who focus on this issue are basically asking for evidence that this alternative hypothesis is wrong.
-They are also asking for some more clarity about what is meant by a large or small effect.
+The two reviewers (I pp,1-2, and K pp, 1-2) who focus on this issue are basically asking for evidence that this alternative hypothesis is wrong.
+They are also asking for some more clarity about what is meant by a large or small effect (Reviewer K, p,2) .
 What seems small, and not worth all the costs of the incarceration to one person, might seem large enough to warrant the costs in the eyes of another.
 Some work shoring up the estimates of the crime reduction effect (with some confidence intervals around the estimate), and pointing to the evidence that supports those estimates, would be helpful to the report.

-Reviewer L also makes an important point that has to be considered in estimating the impact of the increase in sentencing policies.
-(This is related to the point that Reviewer J makes about whether the policies under discussion are those that produce a large prison population, or those that produce very long sentences for some individuals.)
+Reviewer L (p.4) also makes an important point that has to be considered in estimating the impact of the increase in sentencing policies.
+(This is related to the point that Reviewer J p. makes about whether the policies under discussion are those that produce a large prison population, or those that produce very long sentences for some individuals.)
 He or she makes an important distinction between the effect of incarceration in general (or in its old state) and the effect of the increase in incarceration that occurred during this period that can be accounted for by policy changes.
 The basic idea here is that we had kind of a normal policy of sentencing that took a given level of crime and turned it into a prison population.
 That is incarceration in general.
 Then, we changed that policy, and upped the punishments so that the same underlying level of crime would produce longer times in prison for those sentenced.
-(The increased in incarceration holding offenses constant).
+(The increased in incarceration holding offenses constant.)
 In principle, what we are interested in is the magnitude of the crime reduction effect of the marginal increase in sentencing and time served, not the overall effect.

 Estimates of the Economic, Social, and Health Effects of Increased Incarceration on Incarcerated Individuals, and the Communities from Which They Come ( Sara to Provide)

-Exploring Alternatives to Current Policy Reviewer
+Exploring Alternatives to Current Policy